briddarobert/doner/Readme.md

 > Dependencies in this repository are managed with `pipenv`.

 - OpenCV: image processing
-- NumPy (Required by OpenCV): vector maths
+- NumPy (required by OpenCV): vector maths